stolostron/multicluster-global-hub/deploy/README.md

 ----

-# Hubs to connect to Hub-of-Hubs
+# Hubs to connect to Hub of Hubs

 ## Deploying a Hub-of-Hubs agent